paulmelis/blender-ply-import/readme.md

 ### Blender

+> [!NOTE]
-Note: the official Blender binaries do not include the Python headers.
+> The official Blender binaries do not include the Python headers.
-So you still need a full Python installation somewhere to build the `readply` extension.
+> So you still need a full Python installation somewhere to build the `readply` extension.

 Run the `setup.py` script with Blender's copy of the Python interpreter.
-There should be a `python3.7m` executable in your Blender directory.
+There should be a `python3.10` executable in your Blender directory.
 For example, for 3.6.5 on Linux the Python binary is located at `<blender-dir>/3.6/python/bin/python3.10`.
 Then run